Breeze/breeze.github.io/doc-cs/extending-entities.md

 ### Basic extension

-Breeze entities are either created or ìmaterializedî.
-They are typically created either by "newing" them up or by calling the CreateEntity method on an EntityManager.
+Breeze entities are either created or ‘≠aterialized‘Æ They are typically created either by "newing" them up or by calling the CreateEntity method on an EntityManager.

     var cust = new Customer();